reuk/wayverb/docs_source/hybrid.md

 means that the overall simulation complexity is effectively below linear in the volume of the modelled enclosure.

-Techniques for matching levels in geometric and waveguide models have been reviewed.
+A technique for matching levels in the geometric models has been derived from the equation for power radiated from a monopole source.
+This results in a formula for the initial energy carried by each ray, expressed in terms of the energy at the source, the distance between the source and receiver, the receiver radius, and the number of rays.
+When this formula is used to set initial ray energies, the ray tracer and image source models will register the same energy level at the receiver by definition, and therefore this particular calibration has not been tested.

+The process for calibrating the waveguide is also reasonably straightforward, but depends on a constant derived from experimental data put forward in [@siltanen_finite-difference_2013].
+This method is not provably correct, and therefore has been verified through independent experimentation.
 The calibrated waveguide output has been compared to the output of an ideal image-source model, showing close agreement in level between 30 and 200Hz.
 Below 30Hz, the waveguide level is higher than the image-source level, suggesting that some component of the waveguide (likely the injection method or boundary model) behaves incorrectly at low frequencies.
-Further testing and analysis is necessary to show how this error is related to the simulation paramters, and whether it is likely to be problematic in practice.
+The calibration method adjusts the broadband gain of the waveguide, so this error is definitely not due to an error in calibration.
+Further testing and analysis is necessary to show how the low-frequency error is related to the simulation parameters, and whether it is likely to be problematic in practice.
+The waveguide calibration method itself appears to function correctly.